eclipse-tractusx/puris/docs/DEVELOPMENT.md

 - add a folder `changelog-MAJOR.x`.
 - include the folder in `../backend/src/main/resources/db/changelog/db.changelog-master.yaml`

+Note: when using this approach, make sure to validate the `changeSets` and adding suitable `preConditions`.

 # Notes on the release

 ## Run helm test locally for n kubernetes versions